MicrosoftDocs/windowsserverdocs/WindowsServerDocs/troubleshoot/new-how-to-configure-client-access-control-smb-over-quic-preview.md

 ## Configure SMB over QUIC CAC using PowerShell

-### Prerequisites
+To configure SMB over QUIC CAC you will need the following:

 - One Windows Server vNext Azure Edition Preview Build 25977 or later VM.
 You’re allowed to run Windows Server Azure Edition outside of Azure IaaS and Azure Stack HCI for evaluation and testing purposes.
 - One Windows 11 Insider Preview Build 25977 (Canary Channel) or later client.

-To configure SMB over QUIC CAC using a self-signed certificate, and administrator-elevated PowerShell:
+To configure SMB over QUIC CAC using a self-signed certificate and administrator-elevated PowerShell, following these steps:

 # [PowerShell](#tab/powershell)